 And while PBS does receive a small amount of government funding -- which has faced recent threats of elimination -- it is not federally-run.

-That leads to fears of confusion among viewers who might not be familiar with such news broadcasters as PBS, and the unintentional alignment of it with suspected propaganda content.
+That leads to fears of confusion among viewers who might not be familiar with such news broadcasters as

 "PBS is an independent, private, not-for-profit corporation, not a state broadcaster," said PBS in a statement.
 "YouTube’s proposed labeling could wrongly imply that the government has influence over PBS content, which is prohibited by statute."